My trip to the kingdom of shoes: factory outlets and a world championship

 Factory Outlet #1: John Lobb

-The leather museum on the brown moccasin, where we can see the multiple caramel shades of the leather.
+The museum leather on the brown moccasin, where we can see the multiple caramel shades of the leather.

 Where do factory outlet stocks come from?

-Indeed, one might wonder how it is possible to find pairs for more than €1000 on sale at -50%, -60%, or even more?
+Indeed, one might wonder how it is possible to find pairs at more than €1000 on sale at -50%, -60%, or even more?

 The defects present are often very minimal: here it is a very small scratch on the leather, there it is leather with a slight defect, or even a seam that is not quite straight.